Skip to main content

 MCP

-Package lithtrix-mcp 0.15.0+ exposes HTTP-backed wrappers including lithtrix_passport_set_capabilities, local-only lithtrix_passport_derive, lithtrix_passport_ephemeral, and stake/sponsor tools (lithtrix_passport_stake, lithtrix_passport_unstake, lithtrix_passport_sponsor, lithtrix_passport_sponsor_revoke):
+Package lithtrix-mcp 0.17.2+ exposes HTTP-backed wrappers including lithtrix_register (local Ed25519 keygen by default), lithtrix_passport_set_description, lithtrix_agent_vouch, lithtrix_agent_vouch_revoke, lithtrix_passport_set_capabilities, local-only lithtrix_passport_derive, lithtrix_passport_ephemeral, and stake/sponsor tools (lithtrix_passport_stake, lithtrix_passport_unstake, lithtrix_passport_sponsor, lithtrix_passport_sponsor_revoke):

 { "capabilities": { "self_reported": ["My integration label"] } }